ankithamukka/honey/README.md

 3.Live Streaming

-import the opencv library
+1.import the opencv library

 import cv2

 2.define a video capture object (vid) by calling cv2 videocapture(0)

  vid = cv2.VideoCapture(0)
- 3. Start an infinite loop (While(True)) to continuously captures frames from vedio

-while(True):

-4. the function vidread() capture a frame from the vedio and returns two values : ret, a boolean indicating wheather a frame was successfully  capyured ,and frame ,the captured frame.
+ 3. if (video.isOpened() == False):

+    print("Error reading video file")

+4.frame_width = int(video.get(3))

+frame_height = int(video.get(4))

+size = (frame_width, frame_height)

+5. result = cv2.VideoWriter('an.avi', cv2.VideoWriter_fourcc(*'MJPG'), 10, size

+Here, a VideoWriter object named result is created.
+It specifies the output file name ('M.avi'), the FourCC codec (MJPG), the frames per second (10), and the size of the frames.

+6.while(True):
-       ret, frame = vid.read()
+    ret, frame = video.read().

- 5. cv2.imshow () displays the captured frame in a window named 'frame'.
+    This loop continuously reads frames from the webcam capture until the loop is manually broken.
+Each frame is stored in the frame variable.

+ 7. if ret == True:

+    result.write(frame)

-       cv2.imshow('frame', frame)
+    cv2.imshow('Frame', frame)
-6. the loop waits for a key press with cv2.waitKey(1). if the pressed key is q  the loop breaks and the program ends

-      if cv2.waitKey(1) & 0xFF == ord('q'):
+    if cv2.waitKey(1) & 0xFF == ord('s'):
+    break

+    Within the loop, each frame is written to the output file using the write() method of the VideoWriter object.
+The frame is also displayed in a window named 'Frame' using imshow().
+If the 's' key is pressed, the loop breaks, stopping the recording process

-7.vid.release{}releases the video capture object
+8.vid.release{}releases the video capture object

 vid.release{}

 cv2.destroy all windows

+9.print("The video was successfully saved")

 ## output: